kaltura/nginx-vod-module/README.md

 	to decrypt the file.
 * `encryptionScheme` - the encryption scheme that was used to encrypt the file.
 Currently, only two schemes are supported - `cenc` for MP4 files, `aes-cbc` for caption files.
-* `id3TagLabel` - a string contain label to insert in the data stream.
-This will be done only when `vod_hls_mpegts_output_id3_timestamps` is ON and the root sequnce has ID

 #### Rate filter clip